Indianapolis Colts Logo

 What is Indianapolis Colts?

-The Indianapolis Colts are three National Football League franchises that moved into the American Football League to form the American Football Conference.
-She currently plays for AFC South.
-The club was formed in 1953 and has won numerous championships, including two Super Bowls.
+The Indianapolis Colts are a National Football League franchise that moved to the American Football League and formed the American Football Conference.
+It currently competes in the AFC South.
+The club was formed in 1953 and has won many championships, including two Super Bowls.

 1952